Custom Attributes: Overview

 Filtering with Custom Attributes

 You can filter on custom attributes of any data type.
-Note that if you filter on a non-String data type, the platform will not provide suggestions after you enter a value into the search box.
+Note that if you filter on another data type besides URL, String, List of URL, or List of String, the platform will not provide suggestions after you enter a value into the search box.

 Grouping by Custom Attributes